SylviaRemington/intro-to-mongoose-lab/README.md

 ## INFO ON WHAT WE ARE DOING IN THIS EXERCISE SO THAT I'M CLEARER:

-🟢 GOAL:
+### 🟢 GOAL:
 You want your app to:
-Connect to the database
+- Connect to the database
-Show the menu
+- Show the menu
-Let the user pick an action
+- Let the user pick an action

-Also here is further information for me:
-✅ What the Files Are Doing
+### ✅ What the Files Are Doing
-File	        What it Does
+- File	        What it Does
-app.js	        Main program: shows menu, takes input, runs actions customer.js	    Defines what a customer is (name, age) .env	        Stores your MongoDB connection info
+- app.js	        Main program: shows menu, takes input, runs actions
+- customer.js	    Defines what a customer is (name, age)
+- .env	        Stores your MongoDB connection info

 Your CRM (Customer Relationship Management) application is a simple program that lets you manage customer information through a text-based menu in the terminal.
 Imagine it like a digital notebook for keeping track of customers’ names and ages.
 You’ll use a tool called MongoDB to store this information safely, like a filing cabinet, and Node.js to run the program on your computer.
 The program will ask you what you want to do—add a new customer, look at all customers, change a customer’s details, delete a customer, or quit—and